Integrated RGB Beam Combiner in Al2O3 Photonic Circuits with On-Chip Modulation for AR/VR Displays: Design and Simulations

-Figure \ref{fig:layer_and_index} presents the layers stack of the platform.
-Aluminium oxide is 400nm thick and the thicknesses of cladding and Thermal oxide are 8$\mu$m.
+Figure \ref{fig:layerstack} presents the layer stack of the platform.
+Aluminum oxide is 400 nm thick and the thicknesses of cladding and thermal oxide are 8 $\mu$m.
+The $Al_2O_3$ platform offers a moderate refractive index (n $>$ 1.7), which is well suited for AR/VR display engines.
+This index provides sufficient optical contrast for tight waveguide routing while reducing phase noise and scattering compared to higher-index alternatives.
+This moderate index supports beam-steering designs with a wider achievable field of view (FoV) while maintaining excellent UV-to-visible transparency, supporting high-efficiency red, green, and blue light propagation.

-Figure \ref{fig:layer_and_index} presents the refractive index profile of the platform.
-It illustrates that the platform provides a broad transparent window, enabling a range of interesting applications.

-Figure \ref{fig:rgb_pixel_concept} illustrates the concept for a single RGB pixel in the proposed beam combiner design.
-The system begins by inputting red (650 nm), green (532 nm), and blue (450 nm) light into the Mach-Zehnder modulators (MZMs).
-These modulators control the intensity of each color channel by modulating the phase and amplitude of the light.
-After modulation, the RGB light channels are combined in multimode interference (MMI) structures, which mix the modulated light and direct it towards the wavelength-specific gratings.
-These gratings then diffract the combined light into the far field.
-By adjusting the intensity of each color channel, the system can create a wide range of colors.
-This process allows for precise and dynamic color control at the pixel level, making it possible to produce various colors by changing the intensities of the red, green, and blue components.
+For the 400 nm thick waveguides, the fabricated sidewall angle of approximately 85$^\circ$ must also be considered, as it deviates from the ideal vertical profile.
+This non-vertical sidewall modifies the effective waveguide width and refractive index, which can influence mode confinement and increase scattering losses.

-The gratings are designed to radiate light at specific angles; in this case, at approximately 25$^\circ$.
-The chosen radiation angle corresponds to the smallest achievable grating period supported by the foundry design rules—200nm for the blue grating.
-Attempts to design with smaller periods were unsuccessful, as the grating teeth merged or collapsed during fabrication.
+The gratings are designed to radiate light at specific angles; in this case, at $\sim$26$^\circ$.
+The chosen radiation angle corresponds to the smallest achievable grating period supported by the foundry design rules—200 nm for the grating at 452 nm.
+Attempts to design gratings with smaller periods were unsuccessful, as the grating teeth merged or collapsed during fabrication.
 The selected angle ensures well-defined grating features while maintaining the desired optical performance.
-Alternatively, a thin layer stack can be used to mitigate this issue caused by lithography aspect ratio limitations and resist characteristics.

-The periods of the gratings are carefully adjusted to control the angle of light emission: 400 nm for blue light, 460 nm for green light, and 575 nm for red light and the gratings are fully etched ~\ref{fig:emission}.
-Additionally, the gratings are engineered to direct ~40-50\% of the light in the upward direction.
-This is accomplished by making the gratings sufficiently long, compensating for the low index contrast of the material fig. ~\ref{fig:length}.
+The periods of the gratings are carefully adjusted to control the angle of light emission: 200 nm for blue light, 470 nm for green light, and 570 nm for red light, and the gratings are fully etched (see Fig.~\ref{fig:rgb_pixel_concept}(a)).
+In addition, the gratings are designed to achieve approximately 40--50\% upward directionality.
+This is accomplished by making the gratings sufficiently long, compensating for the low index contrast of the material (Fig.~\ref{fig:length}).